App Logo

 What was said to be the theory that came from automatic human responses to pain, fear, surprise, laugh etc

-What is an example of linguistic performance?
+Which of the following is an example of parole?